hellonico/niclojure/texten/01_Start.md

 We will see more Java interop code along this book, for now you can refer to the [Clojure interop page](http://clojure.org/java_interop).

-### Clojars, or your clojure libraries at your fingertips
+### Clojars, or your Clojure libraries at your fingertips

-A more clojure specific place to find your libraries is named [Clojar](https://clojars.org/).
+A more Clojure specific place to find your libraries is named [Clojar](https://clojars.org/).

 To find the Cheshire library we used earlier on, we would access: